SatvikNema/SatvikDB/README.md

 3. Notes the `ByteOffset` of the corresponding `value`
 4. Opens the file, directly seeking to the `ByteOffset` and returns the `value`

+### How did bloom filters impact the performance?

+For `60000` reads and writes, `28` Memtables on disk, `~3000` entries per file and `~20` entries per index

+Without bloom filters:

+write: `2155 ms`
+read : `309ms`

+With bloom filters:

+write: `2681ms`
+read : `83ms`

+~3x read improvement with a little hit on write performance.

 ## Todo
 - [ ] Implement delete feature
- - [ ] Add bloom filter to filter out missing keys.
+- [x] Add bloom filter to filter out missing keys.
 Currently, if the lookup key is not present in the database, we scan all the `SSTable` indexes.
 This is not very efficient.
 - [ ] Optimise compaction to be `size tiered` / `level tiered`

 [1]: https://dataintensive.net/